 - Never split 10s, 4s, or 5s.

-- Split all other pairs when dealer’s upcard is 6 or less.
+- Split all other pairs when the dealer’s upcard is 6 or less.

-If you consider playing blackjack in Las Vegas, understand that betting limits change depending on the day of the week and the location of the casino.
-Downtown you might have lower limits but you also will have different payouts.
-Consult the payout card on the table or simply ask the dealer if there are any different rules to the particular game you are playing.
+If you are going to play blackjack in Las Vegas, understand that betting limits change depending on the day of the week and the location of the casino.
+Downtown usually has lower limits, but you also will have different payouts.
+Consult the payout card on the table or ask the dealer if there are any different rules to the particular game you are playing.

-On a busy weekend night, you will see that the table limits go up so keep that in mind when sitting at a table.
-Also, if you are looking to start with a little less money, avoid the luxury resorts such as Bellagio, Wynn, and Palazzo.
-Instead, find a table at casinos such as the Flamingo, Bally's, and the LINQ.
+On a busy weekend night, you will see that the table limits go up, so keep that in mind when sitting at a table.